umutacar/DC/guide/README.md

 \end{thm}
 ```

 is not a legitimate atom.
-Currently, we expect you to wrap this with another atom, or don't make it aragraph,  For example,
+Currently, we expect you to wrap this with another atom, or don't make it paragraph,  For example,

 ```
 The following theorem...